-Inspired by four key discoveries in a year-long study, the Steelcase Leap provides a perfect fit with an exceptional range of adjustments, as well as personalized support for various body shapes and sizes.
+Inspired by four key discoveries in a year-long study, Steelcase Leap delivers full support for various body shapes and sizes.
+It's the first chair that actually changes shape to mimic and support the movement of your spine.

-If you're looking for an unbiased review of the Steelcase Leap, look no further.
-We've compiled product data and our expertise in one convenient spot, so you can decide if the Leap is the perfect office task chair for you.
+If you're looking for an unbiased review of Steelcase Leap, look no further.
+We've compiled all product data and our own expertise in one convenient spot, so you can decide if Leap is the right office chair for you.

-Before we dive into the key features, pros and cons, let's break down the specifications of the standard Leap:
+Before we dive into the key features, pros and cons of Steelcase Leap, let's break down the specifications of the standard Leap and Leap Plus:

 - Overall Width - 27"